MushfiqHumayoon/UAEDay/README.md

 This SwiftUI project is a celebration of the UAE's 52nd National Day.
 It showcases a dynamic display of fireworks and a waving flag, creating a vibrant and patriotic experience.

 ## Features
-- **Fireworks using Core Animation**: Experience a visually stunning fireworks display that lights up the screen in celebration.
+- **Fireworks**: Experience a visually stunning fireworks display that lights up the screen in celebration.
-- **Waving Flag Animation with Metal**: Enjoy an animated flag waving proudly in the wind.
+- **Waving Flag**: Enjoy an animated flag waving proudly in the wind.
 - **Background Music**: Immerse yourself in the celebration with background music that adds to the festive mood.

 ## Screenshots